Wrong-way driving warning

-Wrong-way driver warning is a new advanced driver-assistance system introduced in 2010 to prevent wrong-way driving.
+A wrong-way driver warning is an advanced driver-assistance system introduced in 2010 to prevent wrong-way driving.

 In the case of signs imposing access restrictions, through the wrong-way driver warning function an acoustic warning is emitted together with a visual warning in the instrument cluster – making an effective contribution towards helping to prevent serious accidents caused by wrong-way drivers.